Truth Functional Logic (or formal deductive reasoning)

 We all know what symbols are, don’t we?
 To oversimplify the definition, symbols are things that stand for other things.
-In our culture, with traffic lights, the color red symbolizes “stop” and the color green symbolizes “go.”
-Symbols make things easier to understand.
+In our culture, with traffic lights, the color red symbolizes “stop” and the color green symbolizes “go".
+Symbols make the world easier.
 We don’t have to write out “stop” and “go” because we have collectively agreed to represent those actions with colors.

 Something similar happens with symbolic logic.
-Symbolic reasoning, which we’re going to learn about, is used when other forms of reasoning would be too slow.
-Remember the terms “valid” and “invalid?”
+Symbolic reasoning is used when other forms of reasoning would be too slow.
+Let's take validity, for example.
 It’s easy to see that simple arguments are valid or invalid.
 Here are a couple of examples:

 This argument is obviously valid:

 If it’s true that all men love hot dogs (remember, we only assume truth with validity) then it has to be true that Steve loves hot dogs if Steve is a man.
-Clearly this is a valid argument that is easy to assess—if the premises are true, the conclusion must also be true.
+Clearly this is a valid argument that is easy to assess—if the premises are assumed to be true, then the conclusiono follows with certainty.

 This argument is obviously invalid:

-If only some women love hot dogs, it does not follow that, just because she is woman, Joanne loves hot dogs.
+If only some women love hot dogs, it does not follow that, just because she is a woman, Joanne loves hot dogs.
 If only some women love hot dogs, then Joanne might be one of the women who does not like them.
-So the argument is obviously invalid.
+So the argument is obviously invalid since the conclusion can be false, even when we assume the premises are true.

-Now, given your skills in determining valid and invalid, you could probably take some time to determine whether or not the above is valid or invalid.
+Now, given your skills in determining validity, you could probably take some time to determine whether or not the above is valid or invalid.
 But it would take awhile, and it might not be a very fun thing to do.
 Luckily for us, there is an easier way—this is where symbolic logic comes in.
-Like mathematics, symbolic logic was invented so we can follow long trails of reasoning that are not easy to assess.
-Sometimes logic is called “systematic common sense.”
-This definition applies especially to symbolic logic which puts argument and common sense into a system, as we’ll see.
+Like mathematics, symbolic logic was invented so we can follow long trails of reasoning that are not easy to otherwise assess.
+Sometimes logic or reasoning is defined as “systematic common sense.”
+This definition applies especially to symbolic logic, which puts argument and common sense into a system, as we’ll see.

 Think about math.
 When you are solving an equation, however simple, do you write out the numbers?
 Is it “75 X 6” or “Seventy five times six?”
-Clearly the first is how we do math.
+Clearly, the former is the way we do math.
 Equations would be incredibly difficult to figure out if we didn’t have symbols for numbers and functions.
 In math, we systematize numbers and their relations; in symbolic logic we systematize language.
 This being said, symbolic logic can get incredibly complicated and full classes are devoted to it in upper division philosophy.
 Since this is an introduction to logic class, we’re not going to go into detail; we’re just going to scratch the surface.
-But we’re going to go far enough that, I hope, you will see the importance of symbolic logic to our present age, particularly with respect to computers (we’ll get into this in a bit).
+But we’re going to go far enough that, I hope, you will see the importance of symbolic logic to our present age, particularly with respect to computers.

-But now, how do we turn language into symbols?
+How exactly do we turn language into symbols?
 The beginning of symbolic logic is just this, learning to translate ordinary language into symbols.
-In fact, completely understanding symbolic logic is like learning a new language (some philosophy graduate programs will consider proficiency in symbolic logic suitable for the language requirement).
+In fact, completely understanding symbolic logic is like learning a new language (in fact, some philosophy graduate programs will consider proficiency in symbolic logic suitable for a foreign language requirement).

-The beginning stage is often referred to as “propositional logic” because it is concerned with trying to understand the connections between propositions (or statements) in ordinary language.
-Consider the following:
+The beginning stage is often referred to as “propositional logic” because it is concerned with trying to understand the connections between propositions (or claims/statements) in ordinary language.
+Consider the following: “Either John passes the final or he will not pass the course.”

 (continued below to the right)